 In an initial pilot randomized controlled trial of PARENT among 251 low-income families in two urban area pediatric practices, we found strong and consistent intervention effects on the quality of preventive care provided to families, and on reducing emergency department (ED) utilization.
 A larger trial of PARENT with multiple clinics is needed to position PARENT as an evidence-based, financially sustainable model for WCC delivery that can be implemented by practices and clinics nationwide.

-In this current study, we propose to conduct a large, multi-site trial of PARENT to:
+In this current study, we propose to will conduct a large, multi-site trial of PARENT to: